Who should I contact if needing help with...?

 During non-peak times, the office can process most paperwork within two (2) weeks.
 During the months of July, August, January and May, processing times may take longer.
 Please submit any outstanding paperwork as soon as you can to minimize delays.

-Do I need to activate my financial aid awards?
+Do I need to accept or activate my financial aid awards?

-No. Our computer system automatically activates your financial aid awards.
-You will need to accept your loans if you are interested by completing the Loan Request Form that is found on our homepage.
+No. Our computer system automatically accepts/activates your financial aid awards.
+There is ONE exception: Student Loans.
+You do need to accept your loans if you are interested in borrowing money by completing the Federal Direct Student Loan Request Form (for students) & Federal Direct Parent Loan Request Form (for parents) (click here to access our forms site).

 If I don’t attend in the fall, will my financial aid carry over to spring?

-The financial aid award posted is for both fall and spring semesters.
-Half of the award is for the fall and the other half is for spring.
-If you do not attend the fall semester, that amount is not carried over to the spring, only the remaining half of the award is available to be used for the spring semester.
-You will need to notify us, if you decide not to attend, so we may adjust your awards.
-The unused half of the Pell grant may be used during the summer.
-State awards are subject to change.
+Your financial aid award package is for the fall and spring semesters (split 50/50).
+Half of the aid is for the fall and the other half is for spring.
+If you do not attend the fall semester, that amount is NOT carried over to the spring.
+You will need to notify us, if you decide not to attend in the fall, so we may adjust your awards.
+IMPORTANT NOTE: the unused fall semester portion of your Pell grant may be used during the summer semester.
+State aid is subject to change.

 Do I have to be full-time to receive financial aid?

 No. For the majority of the financial aid programs, you only need to be at least half-time (6 credits).
-The amount of money that you receive may be reduced due to your number of credits.
+However, to receive the maximum available aid, you should be a full-time student (12 or more credits).
+The amount of money that you receive may be reduced due to your number of credits you take.

 What if I want to attend another college next semester, do I have to do another FAFSA?